nuxt/governance/README.md

 ## Enterprise Partners

-If you run a business using the project as a revenue-generating product, it makes business sense to sponsor its development.
+If you run a business using the project as a revenue-generating product, it makes business sense to sponsor it's development.
 It ensures the project that your product relies on stays healthy and actively maintained.
 It can also help your exposure in our community and makes it easier to attract new developers.

+Communication and support happens within Nuxt Labs with the mandatory observation of Framework team.

+It is important to note that while by being an Enterprise Partner, we respect opinions to make a mutual strong and solid ecosystem of integrations and usually share early access to ideas and projects, it doesn't give partners any right to push Framework's direction, marketing or any kind of privilage for access unless it is decidedd to be needed by sole decition of Framework team.

 ## The Nuxt Labs Company

 Nuxt Labs is a company founded by Sebastien Chopin and Alexandre Chopin with the objective to make Open Source Software development and sustainability a reality.

-They proudly dedicate their resources and time to the project by providing continuous support and cloud services.
+Nuxt Labs proudly does:

+- Manage partner relations
+- Manage Founds (donations, partners and income channels)
+- Paying framework memebers working freely and full-time or part-time on the project
+- Deddicate (human) resources to help on the open source project
+- Provide enterprise level consultation and support services
+- Maintaining `nuxtjs.org` website
+- Manage social media channels
+- Provide cloud services and support
+- Builing solutions on top of Nuxt

+This partnership does not means that Nuxt Labs has the authority to:

+- Managing `nuxtjs.org` website's content (excluding Partner pages)
+- Influence roadmap or direction
+- Access beyond community contributors
+- Analyze, use, expose or share cloud information other than for statistics
+- Force adding or removing a member to either framework or community members
+- Promise or expose information with the Partners without checking with the team
+- Publishing marketing content without checking with the team or on behalf of the team
+- Offering similar functionalities of Nuxt base that lead to vendor-lockin and exclusivity (instead of improving core and general ecosystem)
+- Claim any kind of ownership over the Nuxt project (including code, access, credits, license, docs and design) for the past, current and the future
+- Use social media to provide misleading information
+- Doing unfair compatition with 3rd party solutions made on top of Nuxt by any means

+In case of any conflict or violation that cannot be settled, Nuxt project reserves all rights to end the partnership and take back access, website and Social media control.

+# Branding

+Nuxt Project is mainly branded as "Nuxt" with alternative variations of "Nuxt.js" and "NuxtJS".

+"NuxtJS" is a [registred brand](https://relationshipscience.com/organization/nuxtjs-288590683) by Nuxt Labs.
+While it is prefered to avoid "NuxtJS" in all medias and avoid confusion, Any reference to "NuxtJS" (accidental or similarity) does not means any connection, relationship or ownership.

 # Processes